EmmanuelCollegeStudentUnion/ecsu-server/content/exec/disabilities_officer.md

 **3)** make 2019 Freshers week as accessible and manageable for students with disabilities as possible

-If you'd like to discuss support available within college (anything from emotional to financial), manage supervision and exam allowances, or just need a listening ear and a cup of tea then please do email me at:
+If you'd like to discuss support available within college (anything from emotional to financial), manage supervision and exam allowances, or just need a listening ear and a cup of tea then please do email me.

-disabilities@ecsu.org.uk

 Much, much love,